vijinho/f3-boilerplate/README.md

 ![f3-boilerplate homepage screenshot](tmp/screenshot.png)

-Skeleton PHP Fatfree-framework MVC website codebase.
+Skeleton PHP7 Fatfree-framework MVC website codebase.

 **Project Goal:** Be a good and extremely flexible starting-point for implementing any kind of PHP project in F3.